Dudeiebot/nvim/Readme.md

 Overview
 ============

-Here is my neovim config, it is configured to make coding easier and faster with golang.
+Here is my neovim config, it is configured to make coding easier and faster.

 ## Installation